department-of-veterans-affairs/vets-website/README.md

 `content/wip/.*`, will fail by default and not run any builds.
 This is to allow rapid iteration on WIP content team work before builds are tested.

-Tests are run over the staging buildtype for all PRs.
-Features should not be toggled based on the build type.
+Tests are run over the production buildtype for all PRs.
+Tests should not be tied to the build type.
 Instead, define a feature flag variable and test both the enabled and disabled states.
+While a build type will either enable or disable the feature in the UI, the tests will still run the feature's code path despite the environment.
+This ensures that your component will function in all builds regardless of the build type.
+The important distinction is that your feature is still active within the code base, but the UI is either enabled or disabled by the feature flag.

+To enable or disable the feature in a specific build type, toggle the feature in `test/util/mocha-setup.js` and `config/webpack.config.js`.
 See `SampleFeature` and the associated `__SAMPLE_FEATURE__` env variables for an example implementation.

 Please see the `/script/travis-build.sh` file for more documentation and an overview of the CI configuration.